Original-Eye/ng5-breadcrumb/README.md

 # ng5-breadcrumb

-This component is a fork from https://github.com/gmostert/ng5-breadcrumb.
+This component is a fork from https://github.com/akiocloud/ng5-breadcrumb.

+This component has been updated to fix the issue where the component loads after the NavigationEnd Event has fired.
+This happens on initial load and results in a blank breadcrumb.
+Subsequent navigation renders the breadcrumb successfully.
+See https://github.com/gmostert/ng2-breadcrumb/issues/74 and https://github.com/angular/angular/issues/17473 for details of the issue.

 The component has been updated to work with Angular 5 and Angular CLI 1.5.

 This component generates a breadcrumb trail, as you navigate to child routes using the @angular/router.
 It interprets the browser URL of a navigate request,